 You go to Azul Mariscos when you’re in the mood for the kind of brunch spot that has a live DJ, bottle service, a view of the water, and gives you the option to order cocktails for the table in a $150 clay pot.
 This seafood restaurant recently opened along the Chicago River in Goose Island, and the food is Latin-inspired.
 They have a long brunch menu, with dishes like churro French toast, huevos rancheros, chilaquiles, shrimp queso fundido, ceviche, tacos, and more.

-On May 9th Funkenhausen, a German-inspired restaurant in West Town, is relaunching their weekend brunch.
-They haven’t served Funkenbrunchen (we have always loved that name) for over six months.
+Last spring, Funkenhausen, a German-inspired restaurant in West Town, relaunched their Funkenbrunchen (we have always loved that name).
 You’ll find dishes like pretzel French toast, spaetzle carbonara, and you can get your mimosa served in a boot too.
 God, we really missed this place.

 This Italian restaurant in Logan Square opened late last summer, and now you can enjoy brunch on their cute back patio.
 The brunch menu is relatively short, with a few pastries, dishes like prosciutto and melon, sweet potato hash, a breakfast pizza, and some tartines.
 The food here is great, the space is lovely, and if you’re looking for a low-key brunch to catch up with friends, come here.